MagicMango54123/Nabhans_BSE_Portfolio/index.md

 For my final milestone, I need to do 3 things.
 The first thing is to find a way to reduce the amount of space my project takes up.
 Next, I need to make it wearable and not a hindrance for the user to wear.
 The final step would be to test it out.
 Once I complete all of those things I should be done

-<iframe width="560" height="315" src="https://www.youtube.com/embed/aJhYZ5yLmZg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone: Breadboard Prototype

+<iframe width="560" height="315" src="https://www.youtube.com/embed/d5VwIi9DM20" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 There are 7 different parts.
 -  A slide switch: a switch that slides between 2 settings and I use it to switch between the buzzer and the motor.
 -  LED: a semiconductor device that emits light when current flows through it and is used to indicate if the circuit is working.
 -  200 ohms resistor: a  resistor that limits the flow of electrons through a circuit to around 200 ohms.
 -  Ultrasonic sensor: an electronic device that measures the distance of a target object by emitting ultrasonic sound waves and converts the reflected sound into an electrical signal.
 Then those signals are used to turn on either the buzzer or the motor.
--  Arduino nano: is kinda like the brain of the whole thing.
+-  Arduino nano: is like the brain of the whole thing.
 It is a microcontroller that reads inputs and gives outputs.
 -  Buzzer: an audio signaler device that is used to indicate to the user that something is close by.
 -  DC 3V vibration motor: a small motor that vibrates when something is close by.